 3. Work with a sloping garden

 Bonnet says: 'Evergreen shrubs are good to achieve a reliable height and plentiful foliage for privacy all year round.
-But for a more colorful and bright look, add a few large plants such as this pink, hardy Palms of Phormiums – they are forgiving when they haven’t been watered too.'
-This screening option is an effective sloping garden idea that will of course work year round.
+But for a more colorful and bright look, add a few large plants such as hardy palms or phormiums – they are forgiving when they haven’t been watered, too.'

-5. Use a canopy for overhead protection
+5. Use a canopy or shade for overhead protection

 6. DIY a garden screen

 Bonnet says: 'Privacy screens are the ultimate easy garden DIY project to achieve a concealed area.
 Apart from nails and a hammer, the quirky yet functional partition can be made solely out of old doors or wooden pallets.
 To brighten up a dull garden, give the screen a lick of bright paint.'